 The adrenal glands also produce small amounts of the male and female sex hormones (oestrogen and testosterone).

 Probably the best known hormone made in the adrenal gland is adrenalin (epinephrine), which helps us to respond quickly when under stress.
 Another similar hormone, noradrenalin (norepinephrine), also helps us to respond quickly under stressful conditions.

 The pancreas is quite high up in your abdomen.
 It lies across the body, where your ribs meet at the bottom of your breastbone, just behind your stomach.
 You can see the position of the pancreas in the diagram above.
 It is about 6 inches long and shaped like a leaf.
 The pancreas makes insulin, which controls the amount of sugar in our blood.
 It also makes other hormones that help with digestion, including glucagon, somatostatin and pancreatic polypeptide.

 The ovaries produce 2 sex hormones, oestrogen and progesterone.
 Together they control the menstrual cycle (periods).

 During puberty oestrogen helps the development of female sexual characteristics, including breast growth and the maturing of the womb (uterus) and vagina.

 Progesterone plays a part in maintaining pregnancy.

 The testicles or testes produce the hormone testosterone.
 Testosterone gives male qualities such as a deep voice and beard growth.
-It also controls sex drive (libido), the ability to have an erection.
+It also controls sex drive (libido) and the ability to have an erection.